plone-ve/training/angular/installing.rst

 The result can be seen on http://localhost:4200.

-This development server offers the different features we can expect for a convenient frontend developement environment like autoreload and sourcemaps.
+This development server offers the different features we can expect for a convenient frontend development environment like autoreload and sourcemaps.

 The CLI also allows to run the tests: